28 mins read

 Design-Build Contracts

 A design-build contract means that a single entity is responsible for the design and construction of a project.
 Such an approach to an undertaking facilitates integrated communication, promotes construction collaboration, and, more often than not, results in faster project delivery.
-These types of construction contracts may be most beneficial for complex projects where overlap in design and construction phases will be effective.
+These types of construction contracts may be most beneficial for complex projects where overlap in design and construction phases will be effective, or for situations where the client prefers a hands-off approach to project management.

 Pros:

-• Improved team collaboration between the design and build teams
+- Improved team collaboration between design and build teams

 Cons: